IBM/ibmi-bob/docs/cli/makei.md

 - **--files**

-  files to compile, separated by colon (:)
+  files and/or directories to compile, separated by colon (:)

 - **-o, --make-options**